VR-BORRA/credit-card-fraud-analysis/README.md

 # Research Questions
 Can we predict the chance of fraud?
-What is the frequency of fraud in different instances:
+What is the frequency of fraud in different instances?

 Instances of Fraud:
 Fraud at a Distance from victim’s home